 One of the significant capability, as mentioned above, is Attack Surface Reduction, that guard against common actions of malicious software that execute itself on Windows 11/10 devices.

 Emails and office applications are the most crucial part of any enterprise’s productivity.
-They are the easiest way for cyber attackers to enter their PCs and networks and install malware.
+They are the easiest way for cyber attackers to gain access to PCs and networks and install malware.
 Hackers can directly use office macros and scripts to perform exploits that operate entirely in memory and are often undetectable by traditional Antivirus scans.

 The worst thing is, that for malware to get an entry, it just takes the user to enable macros on a legitimate-looking Office file or to open an email attachment that can compromise the machine.